inverno-io/inverno-mods/inverno-http-server/README.md

 > Methods `void handle(Exchange<ExchangeContext> exchange)` and `void handle(ErrorExchange<ExchangeContext> errorExchange)` are also defined, they can be more convenient when the handling logic does not have to be reactive.
 Note that the server will always invoke `defer()` methods which must then be properly implemented.

 As stated before, the *http-server* module provides a default `ServerController` implementation which returns `Hello` when a request is made to the root path `/` and (404) not found error otherwise.
-By default no context is created and `exchange.context()` returns `null`.
+By default, no context is created and `exchange.context()` returns `null`.

 A custom server controller can be injected when creating the *app_http* module.
 In the following code, a socket bean is defined to inject the custom server controller and starts an HTTP server which responds with `Hello from app_http module!` to any request: